Low-Fat Raw Food Diet: A Short and Sweet Guide

 Most enjoying longtime success on a low-fat raw food diet eat fruit or fruit and tender greens for breakfast and lunch whole or as Fruit Recipes or blended as Fruit Smoothie Recipes or Green Smoothie Recipes along with salads for dinner as their Main Course Recipes.
 Salads comprise tender greens and an overt fat such as avocado, nuts or seeds either eaten whole or blended as Dressing Recipes.
 Some choose to include nonsweet fruits such as bell peppers, cucumbers and/or tomatoes in their salads, with many eschewing vegetables such as beets and carrots in their salads.
 For dinner, many longtime raw food diet enthusiasts sometimes or even regularly eat fruit or fruit and tender greens for dinner.
 Some even choose to have Juice Recipes for dinner.
 Explore 100-plus Raw Vegan Recipes, including Appetizer Recipes to Party Dish Recipes.

-Many transitioning to a low-fat raw food diet need to have four or even five meals a day because their stomach muscles haven’t been adequately stretched while subsisting on a water-deprived diet of cooked foods.
+Some transitioning to a low-fat raw food diet may need to have four or even five meals a day because their stomach muscles haven’t been adequately stretched while subsisting on a water-deprived diet of cooked foods.

 Staple foods such as high-calorie bananas, which average 105 calories each, help make this lifestyle work.
 There’s nothing wrong with loading up on bananas as long as you enjoy a wide variety of fruits as well as enjoy tender greens and overtly fatty foods, too!